-Surface exploration since September 2014 has been carried out with wireline diamond core drilling methods by experienced Swedish and Finish drilling contractors Styrud Arctic AB, Arctic Drilling Company OY, Oy Kati AB, and experienced international drilling operator Mason & St John; based in the UK.
+Surface exploration since September 2014 has been carried out with wireline diamond core drilling methods by experienced Swedish and Finnish drilling contractors Styrud Arctic AB, Arctic Drilling Company OY, Kati OY, and experienced international drilling operator Mason & St John; based in the UK.
 Various drilling equipment sizes have been used depending on project needs and are as follows: WL66 (50.5 mm core diameter), NQ2 (50.7 mm core diameter), and WL76 (57.5 mm core diameter).

-Production optimization holes are primarily drilled with Mandalay-owned and operated drill rigs and drilling staff, although contractors have been used at times when extra capacity is required (Styrud Arctic AB and Protek Norr AB).
-Beginning in 2013, infill underground diamond drilling programs using WL46 drill string (28.8 mm diameter core) were implemented.
-A Sandvik model 110 conventional rig was modified for wireline drilling and operated by one driller on one shift, four days per week, producing 20 m per shift.
-As of August 2016, this rig is being operated as a single shift, seven days a week, every other week.
-In March 2016, an Atlas Copco model Diamec U4 data rig was purchased and is operated by two drillers working single shifts using a WL56/39 drill string (39.0 mm diameter core).
+Production and development optimization holes are primarily drilled with Mandalay-owned and operated drill rigs and drilling staff, although contractors have been used at times when extra capacity is required (Styrud Arctic AB and Protek Norr AB).
+In March 2016, an Atlas Copco model Diamec U4 data rig was purchased and is operated by three drillers working shifts using a WL56/39 drill string (39.0 mm diameter core).
 They work seven days a week, producing 25 m per shift.
-As of September 2016, a third shift has been added to this rig.
-This rig is primarily used for development optimization.
+In December 2018, a fourth shift was added to this rig.